pashneal/Splendor-bot/README.md

 # Splendor Tournament
 Compete against friends to build the best AI that can beat the board-game Splendor!!
 Current supports Rust and Python bots!

+This repository contains the boilerplate and scaffolding as well as a few examples for quickly getting you up to speed!
+It implements the Splendor game rules and exposes stubs for interfacing between Rust and Python programs.

 ## Installing